scrim-network/BRICK/README.md

 * GSIC-MAGICC (Glaciers and small ice caps)
 * TE (thermal expansion)

-### An important note:
+### Two important notes:

+**(1)** This is an older version of BRICK.
+It corresponds to most of the papers citing BRICK sea-level projections from before 2022.
+For the most up-to-date model version and projections, the code is located [here](https://github.com/raddleverse/MimiBRICK.jl) and the model paper is located [here](https://joss.theoj.org/papers/10.21105/joss.04556).

-The `master` branch contains the latest and greatest codes, including bug fixes and code enhancements relative to the model versions used in the [Wong et al 2017](http://www.geosci-model-dev-discuss.net/gmd-2016-303) and [Bakker et al 2017](https://www.nature.com/articles/s41598-017-04134-5) studies.
+**(2)** The `master` branch contains the latest and greatest codes, including bug fixes and code enhancements relative to the model versions used in the [Wong et al 2017](http://www.geosci-model-dev-discuss.net/gmd-2016-303) and [Bakker et al 2017](https://www.nature.com/articles/s41598-017-04134-5) studies.

 Codes for these other studies may be found in the branches (e.g., `BRICKms` and `robustslr` for the ones mentioned above), or external repositories when noted.
 Thus, using codes from the `master` branch is advised.